DimitarAtanassov/arc-model-lab/README.md

 Audience: backend engineers running or extending the service.
 Reading time: 5 minutes.

-A minimal, production-shaped service that loads a HuggingFace model, exposes a summarization endpoint, and records every inference in Postgres.
+A small, production-shaped service that loads a HuggingFace model, runs inference through a single endpoint (`POST /inference`), records every inference in Postgres, and can score each output through the `arc-eval` service.

-It is intentionally small: two domain entities, one endpoint, clean module boundaries, and no speculative abstraction.
+It stays intentionally small: three domain entities, one endpoint, clean module boundaries, and no speculative abstraction.

 ## Architecture